+LIBRARY

-LIBRARY Director of Library Services Ms. Elizabeth Thompson Phone: +971 4 399 9000 ext.
-180, +971 4 318 3180 Email: ethompson@aud.edu
+Director of Library Services Ms. Elizabeth Thompson

+Email: ethompson@aud.edu

-The Library provides access to over 300,000 print and e-books, over 100 print journals, magazines, and 50 online databases, offering access to full-text journals, magazines and international newspapers.
+The AUD Library provides access to over 300,000 print and e-books, over 100 print journals, magazines, and 50 online databases, offering access to full-text journals, magazines and international newspapers.
 The collection focuses on the university's programs: International Studies, Business, Communication and Information Studies, Engineering, Architecture, Visual Communication, and Interior Design.
-The collection includes resources for Arts and Sciences (including Middle Eastern Studies), and a fiction collection, including Arabic titles, to encourage leisure reading.
+The collection includes resources to support the Liberal Arts component of programs and a fiction collection to encourage leisure reading in English and Arabic.

-Librarians are available to help students find resources for their assignments and presentations.
-The library is open until 11:00 p.m. weeknights and is also open on weekends during the term.
+Librarians are available to help students find identify and document resources for their assignments.
+The library is open until 11:00 p.m. on weeknights and is also open on weekends during the term.
 Students receive resource and research skills instruction through course-related instruction sessions and through individualized assistance.

 The library's IT network infrastructure provides 56 computers in three separate computers laboratories, including four networked printers, a photocopier, and wireless access.
-Access to the library's electronic resources is available both on and off campus and resources are indexed on a single search platform available on the library's webpage.
+The library is centrally located, easily accessible, and provides quiet and collaborative learning spaces to suit student reading, research and learning needs.
+Four group study rooms are available for collaborative project work.
+A Writing Center staffed by English department faculty, provides further assignment support for students on site.
+Access to the library's electronic resources is available both on and off campus and resources are indexed on a single search platform available on the library's website.